jandrealyn/LibraryQtSystem/README.md

 # LibraryCuties

 Our final project for first year BSE.
-Project by Lara, Jakob and Olivia.
+Project by Lara, Jakob and Olivia of Yoobee's Wellington campus.

-## How to install the Yoobee Library System
+## Yoobee Library System Prerequisites
-##### First off, prerequisites
-The Yoobee Library system was developed in Qt 4.15.0 with Qmake.
-Make sure you install Qt first with Qt 4 compatibility.
+- Make sure you Qt installed with compatibility for Qt 4.
+- We haven't tested if our project can build on MacOS, so if you want to be safe, use at least a win32 operating system.
+-